poldrack/myconnectome-vm/README.md

 6. set up the vagrant VM (which may take a little while):
 `vagrant up`

-7. Assuming no errors in the configuration, connect to the vagrant VM:
+7. Step 6 will automatically start the analysis processes, which will take several hours to complete.
+Using a web browser on your local machine, view the results at [http://192.168.0.20/](http://192.168.0.20/)

+## Digging deeper

+If you wish to log into the virtual machine and look more closely at the results, you can do so from within the directory containing the Vagrantfile, using this command:

 `vagrant ssh`

-8. cd into the myconnectome directory: `cd myconnectome-vm`

-9. Set up the myconnectome project
-`python setup.py install`

-8. Run the myconnnectome analyses (this will take several hours to complete):
-`python myconnectome/scripts/run_everything.py`

-9. Using a web browser on your local machine, view the results at [http://192.168.0.20/](http://192.168.0.20/)